Configuration¶

 Load the hook sidecar script retrieved from nc-k8s-plugin documentation into a ConfigMap:

-# kubectl create configmap kubevirt-sidecar --from-file=kubevirt_sidecar.py=/path/to/kubevirt_sidecar.py
+# kubectl create configmap -n green kubevirt-sidecar --from-file=kubevirt_sidecar.py=/path/to/kubevirt_sidecar.py

 Then, create a new NetworkAttachmentDefinition with the following